PECOS: Prediction for Enormous and Correlated Output Spaces: Experimental Results

 \subsection{Performance Comparison}

-In this section, we focus on the predictive performance of various models.
-In particular, we use the widely used precision and recall metrics for the \xmc task~\cite{prabhu2014fastxml,bhatia2015sparse,jain2016extreme,prabhu2018parabel,reddi2018stochastic}.
+To compare the predictive performance of various models, we use the widely used precision and recall metrics for the \xmc task~\citep{prabhu2014fastxml,bhatia2015sparse,jain2016extreme,prabhu2018parabel,reddi2018stochastic}.
 In particular, for an input $\bx$ and the corresponding ground truth $\by\in\cY$, the Prec@$p$ ($p=1,3,5$) and Recall@$p$ ($p=1,3,5$) for the top-$b$ predictions $f_b(\bx)$ are defined as follows: